sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

   behaviour creating new [gadgets][] that are hard for tooling to discover and mitigate.

+## natural alignment

-One partial compromise is to allow smaller instructions but only allowing larger instructions at their natural alignments.
+One partial compromise is to allow smaller instructions but allowing larger instructions only at their natural alignments.
 A 32-bit instruction can only start at a 32-bit boundary, a 16-bit instruction can start at any 16-bit boundary, and a 64-bit instruction must only start on a 64-bit boundary.

-This ensures that nothing straddles feature boundaries, and it constrains the look-back distance to ensure that an entrypoint is not actually the middle of a larger instruction: you need only go back to the natural alignment of the largest instruction format supported in the architecture.
+This ensures that nothing straddles feature boundaries, and it constrains the look-back distance to ensure that an entrypoint is not actually the middle of a larger instruction: you need only go back to the natural alignment of the largest instruction format supported in the architecture (actually I think it's half that, but I haven't yet confirmed).

 And I don't know if this makes sense in a real implementation, but it seems to me that you can also mitigate the excessive number of instruction start points